bxdoan/bxdoan/README.md

 <div align="center">

-> If you re gonna hit it hit it until it breaks
+> The only person you are destined to become is the person you decide to be.

-> — Tooru Oikawa —
+> — Ralph Waldo Emerson —

 </div>